alanng10/class-lang/Doc/Article/Word/a.md

 Word "video" has meaning that is color points rect.

+Word "audio" has meaning that is tune points line.

 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.